ROCm/rocprofiler-systems/docs/how-to/performing-causal-profiling.rst

       This executable is designed to streamline that process.
       For example (assume all commands end with \'-- <exe> <args>\'):

-         omnitrace-causal -n 5 -- <exe>                  # runs <exe> 5x with causal profiling enabled
+         rocprof-sys-causal -n 5 -- <exe>                  # runs <exe> 5x with causal profiling enabled

-         omnitrace-causal -s 0 5,10,15,20                # runs <exe> 2x with virtual speedups:
+         rocprof-sys-causal -s 0 5,10,15,20                # runs <exe> 2x with virtual speedups:
                                                          #   - 0
                                                          #   - randomly selected from 5, 10, 15, and 20

-         omnitrace-causal -F func_A func_B func_(A|B)    # runs <exe> 3x with the function scope limited to:
+         rocprof-sys-causal -F func_A func_B func_(A|B)    # runs <exe> 3x with the function scope limited to:
                                                          #   1. func_A
                                                          #   2. func_B
                                                          #   3. func_A or func_B
       General tips:
-      - Insert progress points at hotspots in your code or use omnitrace\'s runtime instrumentation
+      - Insert progress points at hotspots in your code or use rocprof-sys\'s runtime instrumentation
          - Note: binary rewrite will produce a incompatible new binary
-      - Run omnitrace-causal in "function" mode first (does not require debug info)
+      - Run rocprof-sys-causal in "function" mode first (does not require debug info)
-      - Run omnitrace-causal in "line" mode when you are targeting one function (requires debug info)
+      - Run rocprof-sys-causal in "line" mode when you are targeting one function (requires debug info)
          - Preferably, use predictions from the "function" mode to determine which function to target
       - Limit the virtual speedups to a smaller pool, e.g., 0,5,10,25,50, to get reliable predictions quicker
       - Make use of the binary, source, and function scope to limit the functions/lines selected for experiments